Dallas Dhu distillery

-Dallas Dhu distillery was a producer of single malt Scotch whisky that operated between 1899 and 1983 in Forres, Moray, Scotland.
+Dallas Dhu distillery is a inactive Speyside single malt Scotch whisky distillery located in Forres, Moray, Scotland.

 Dallas Dhu means "Black Water Valley" in Gaelic.
 Its whisky also appeared as a "Dallas Mhor" single malt.
 In 1899, Alexander Edward designed the Dallas Dhu distillery at the height of the whisky boom.
-Later he sold the plans and the distillery was built by the blender Wright and Greg.
+Later he sold the plans and the distillery was built by the blender Wright and Greig.
 It was acquired by Benmore Distilleries Ltd, which joined DCL in 1929.
 The stillhouse was destroyed by a fire in 1939, but rebuilt.
-Production continued until the distillery closed in 1983; it is now a museum.
+Production continued until the distillery closed in 1983.
+It is a whisky museum since 1992.
+Dallas Dhu will reopen under Aceo Distillers Company management.

 History

 Originally named "Dallasmore", the Dallas Dhu distillery was built in 1898 by Alexander Edward of the Sanquhar estate outside Forres.
 It featured a pagoda roof designed by Scottish architect Charles C. Doig.
 When ownership of the distillery changed to Wright & Greig Ltd. in 1899, it was renamed to "Dallas Dhu".
 Production began on 29 May 1899 and the first cask was filled on 3 June.

 Starting in 1909, David Lloyd George introduced restrictions on distilling in the United Kingdom; these included increased taxes and the requirement that all whisky sold had been aged for at least three years.

 In 1919, the distillery was sold to J. P. O'Brian & Co., and then again to Benmore Distilleries Ltd. in 1921 (around which time, the Dallas Dhu malt whisky was used in the Benmore blended whisky.)
 The Benmore owners installed new equipment, including electric lighting and mechanised switchers for the wash backs.
 After Benmore's acquisition by Distillers Company (DCL) in 1928, the distillery was closed until 1936.
 It was also transferred to the DCL subsidiary, Scottish Malt Distillers (SMD).

 On 9 April 1939 the distillery, along with much of its equipment, was damaged by a fire.
 The distillery manager's wife called for the Forres Fire Brigade, who arrived quickly and brought the fire under control in four hours.
 Damage was estimated at £7000.
 The fire and the start of World War II delayed the distillery's re-opening until 30 March 1947.